cameronduncan678/DM937_VIP_Pepper_Robot/README.md

 ## Overview

-This project creates a lightweight website that Pepper can display on its tablet screen.
+This project creates a lightweight website that can be displayed on any device, such as Pepper's tablet screen.
 It allows real-time communication between the robot and an external ESP32 camera, enabling visual interaction and control.

 **Tech Stack:**
 - **Frontend:** HTML, CSS
 - **Backend:** Python (Flask)
 - **Hardware Input:** ESP32-CAM (streaming camera feed)
-- **Display Device:** LG CNS Tablet on Pepper Robot
+- **Display Device:** Phone, iPad, Laptop etc

 ---